 Companies that have less than 50 employees are considered small groups for health insurance.
-We provide multiple small group health insurance solutions.
+As a small Indiana Health Insurance Agency ourselves, we happily provide multiple small group health insurance solutions.

 The employer with less than 50 employees is considered a small group in the health insurance world.
 Here at Nefouse & Associates, we believe the small employer is the backbone of this country.
 The small group employer encounters some of the same problems with group health insurance as they do the large companies and deserves to have broker representation that delivers solutions.

 Multiple types of small business must be able to offer a comprehensive employee benefits package that includes group health insurance.

 The well-funded startup company typically has industry veterans who have left corporate America to launch their startup.
 Usually, these startups will have around ten employees when they begin.
 Every aspect of their business plan has been fine-tuned but group benefits have not been addressed.
 Even the most well-funded startup can experience difficulties with installing a group health plan.

 The established small-group employers have been in business for over ten years.
 They have about 15- 20 employees and the business culture appealing the owner is no stranger to group health insurance and is familiar with the process and procedures.
 They also know they have to offer coverage to retain key talent, not only do they have to provide group benefits; but it must be affordable to the employee.

 The small aggressive group has a business plan and wants to double the size of the business every year.
 This small group will not be considered a small group for long.
 They need to offer benefits that can attract talent from large companies while controlling costs and ease of administration.

 Employers will less than 50 employees have experienced low levels of customer service from the broker community in recent years.
 The main reason for this is a lack of agents & brokers in the health insurance industry in general.
 National agencies and most local have gone through a massive amount of acquisitions and mergers.
 This has led to agencies making decisions to not focus on companies with less than 50 employees.